Daihatsu Terios: Terios Kid / Terios Lucia

 A kei car version called the Terios Kid or Terios Lucia was also available in the local market.
 The 4WD version of the Terios Kid was introduced in October 1998, with a rear-wheel-drive version following in January 2000.
+A facelifted version was unveiled at 2003.

-Production of both versions ended in June 2012.
-The Terios Lucia was available from December 2001 until August 2003.
+Production of Terios Kid ended in June 2012.

+The Terios Lucia was available from January 2002 until August 2003.
+Based on the Terios Kid, it features a heavily redesigned bumper and grille, and the spare tire that was mounted on the back door has been removed.